Assessment of one-way coupling methods from a potential to a viscous flow solver based on domain- and functional-decomposition for fixed submerged bodies in nonlinear waves: Literature review on coupling methods

 As summarized in the review of \textcite{di_paolo_wave_2021} (see in particular their Table 1 which offers a synthetic view of a large set of approaches), many types of models can be interfaced.
 For example, wave theory based models can be used in conjunction with potential or RANS models, see \eg \textcite{wei_cost-effective_2017} or \textcite{christensen_transfer_2009} for applications of DD to the coupling of a Boussinesq wave model and a RANS solver, while \textcite{kassiotis_coupling_2011} used this approach to couple a Boussinesq wave model with a Smoothed Particle Hydrodynamics (SPH) solver.

 Another widely used combination is the matching of a potential flow solver with NS or RANS equations.
 The potential equations can for example be solved with a High-Order Spectral (HOS) approach \parencite{choi_generation_2018} or with a Boundary Element Method (BEM) \parencite{colicchio_bem-level_2006}.
-Recently, \textcite{HPC:hanssen2019non,siddiqui_validation_2018} coupled NS equations with a potential solver based on the Harmonic Polynomial Cell (HPC) method. \textcite{siddiqui_validation_2018} studied the wave interaction and hydrodynamic of a damaged ship, for which they later released two experimental studies \parencite{siddiqui_experimental_2019,siddiqui_experimental_2020}.
+Recently, \textcite{HPC:hanssen2019non,siddiqui_validation_2018} coupled NS equations with a potential solver based on the Harmonic Polynomial Cell (HPC) method. \textcite{siddiqui_validation_2018} studied the wave interaction with a damaged ship and the resulting hydrodynamics, for which they later released two experimental studies \parencite{siddiqui_experimental_2019,siddiqui_experimental_2020}.

 In \textcite{sriram_hybrid_2014}, the FNPF model, solved with a BEM, is strongly coupled with a NS solver based on a Finite Element Method (FEM), and applied to a wave breaking problem.
 This numerical model is later applied in \textcite{kumar_hybrid_2020} to the estimation of long wave run-up.